sweet-cross/crossclient/docs/index.md

 # Welcome to crossclient

+!!! warning "Development Version"
+    This library is currently in active development and the API is subject to changes.
+    Features, function signatures, and behavior may change between versions without notice.

 `crossclient` is Python client for the [SWEET-CROSS API](https://sweetcross.link/docs).
 It implements method to enable convenient interaction with the API including result submission without the need to upload files through the webpage and analyzing data